-One other cool thing about this wheelset is the disk brake compatibility, when many competitor products come as a rim brake wheelset.
-The spoke count of both the wheels of the wheelset is 24 that allows for a balance between weight management and overall weight of this tubeless wheelset.
+One other cool thing about this wheelset is the disk brake compatibility when many competitor products come as a rim brake wheelset.
+The spoke count of both the wheels of the wheelset is 24 which allows for a balance between weight management and the overall weight of this tubeless wheelset.

-Whether it is the stubborn gravel road or a smooth surface road, Mavic Allround Pro treats them all equally and delivers optimum performance.
-The Maxtal alloy provides it a sturdy construction that can deal with bumpy tracks with ease.
-Moreover, the tubeless design of the tires makes it immune to pinch flats and also elevates the comfort level.
+Whether it is a stubborn gravel road or a smooth surface road, Mavic Allround Pro treats them all equally and delivers optimum performance.
+The Maxtal alloy provides it with a sturdy construction that can deal with bumpy tracks with ease.
+Moreover, the tubeless design of the tires makes them immune to pinch flats and also elevates the comfort level.

 One interesting thing about the Mavic Allround Pro is that it can comfortably run on lower pressure also.
 As a matter of fact, the low-pressure wheel helps you have greater control over bumpy and uneven roads.

 Being able to withstand higher tire pressures, the tubeless design of this wheelset helps in reducing rolling resistance and getting more speed while riding on rough terrains.
-The 24 spoke rear wheel, and 20 spoke front wheel structure helps in distributing brake torque optimally.
+The 24-spoke rear wheel and 20-spoke front wheel structure help in distributing brake torque optimally.
 All these attributes make it one of the best gravel wheelsets.

 Equipped with Inter Spoke Milling to improve aerodynamics